kodekloudhub/community-faq/README.md

 > No

 Proctor will only communicate with you via webchat built into the PSI software.

+### Can I use a corporate device?

+> Unwise

+Use of corporate devices or laptops is not recommended, unless you have an account on it with full local administrator rights.
+There may be many programs and services mandated by company policy running on the device which are incompatible with PSI software and must be stopped.
+Bear in mind that stopping these programs may in violation of such policies.

+Connecting via a corporate network is also not recommended as company firewall policy may block ports that are required by the exam software.

 ### Can I use my own bookmarks?